 Try some of these budget-friendly IKEA hacks to furnish your preschool or pre-k classroom.
 Here are some of the IKEA items I have in my classroom that are easy on the teacher wallet and won’t break the bank.

-The Raskog cart is very popular in homes and classrooms everywhere, but I discovered a different use for this gem.
-Instead of storing supplies in the cart, I decided to use it as a bed for the baby dolls in my dramatic play center.
+For this Ikea hack I used the Raskog cart, which is very popular in homes and classrooms all over the world.
+Instead of storing arts and crafts supplies in the cart, I decided to use it as a bed for the baby dolls in my dramatic play center.

 I added baby blankets to the middle and bottom shelves to create a bunk bed for the baby dolls; the dolls fit perfectly on the shelves.